wadadaaa/artelier/README.md

 ### `critical.css`

 The Skeleton Theme explicitly separates essential CSS necessary for every page into a dedicated `critical.css` file.

+## Customizations

+This theme ships with an art gallery section and a split hero inspired by [leahgardner.art](https://leahgardner.art/).
+The primary and secondary fonts can be selected in the theme settings under **Typography**.
+Headings use the secondary font, while body text uses the primary font.

 ## Contributing